bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/osxvalue.md

 # integer of &lt;osxvalue&gt; : integer

 Casts the osxvalue (essentially untyped) to an integer.

+# real of &lt;osxvalue&gt; : floating point

+No documentation exists.

 # string of &lt;osxvalue&gt; : string